-- 224. Exposures are expressed in percentages and rounded to the nearest percentage13.
+- 222. Regarding corporate bonds, further than the duration, the following dimensions are considered: - Assets classes, with a differentiation among 'financial' and 'non-financial exposures', - Credit quality steps as set out in the Delegated Regulation (from 0 to 6), - Currencies, with a differentiation where possible for the euro, GBP and USD. - 223.
+Section 12 lists the market yield indices used for the implementation of this granularity. - 224.
+Exposures are expressed in percentages and rounded to the nearest percentage12.
 Therefore the theoretical 42 model corporate bonds resulting from the granularity mentioned above, in practice and for most of markets, is limited to just a few market yield indices. - 225.
 The following table reflects the allocation of the ratings used by the market providers to credit quality steps for the only purposes of this technical documentation.
-EIOPA states explicitly that this allocation does not preempt the work in progress regarding the ratings of ECAIs in relation with the Delegated Regulation
+EIOPA states explicitly that this allocation does not pre-empt the work in progress regarding the ratings of ECAIs in relation with the Delegated Regulation